alissonmartineli/alissonmartineli/README.md

 - I'm very nice!

-## 🏆️ Achievements in 2020

-- I completed four bootcamps at IGTI
-  - Data Analyst
-  - Machine Learning
-  - Python Developer
-  - Data Engineering
-- My team got 2nd place in the VTEX Challenge at Mega Hack (2nd edition)

-## 🎯 Goals for 2021
+## 🎯 Goals for 2022

 - Keep improving my software development skills
-- Learn more about data science, machine learning and data engineering
+- Learn more about DevOps, Big Data and Machine Learning

 ---